SrnrZ/database_chat_app/README.md

 3. Disconnect upload or clear chat if desired.

 ### Main Chat Interface
-After upload, you are provided with the following function:
+**After upload, you are provided with the following function:**
 1. Database Overiew Tab, including:
    - Tables: Displays column information for a selected table.
    - Relationships: Displays foreign key relationships between tables.
-   - ERD: Displays the Entity-Relationship Diagram
+   - ERD: Displays the Entity-Relationship Diagram.

-Besides, the main chat interface is displayed only if a database file has been uploaded
+2. the main chat interface is displayed only if a database file has been uploaded.

-Additionally providing the API Key lets you interact with the database main chat interface:
+**Additionally providing the API Key lets you interact with the database main chat interface:**

 2. Chat Interface:
    - When a user submits a question, the agent processes the query and generates a response.